 Alzheimer’s is one of the top 10 leading causes of death in the U.S right behind heart disease, cancer, accidents (unintentional injuries), chronic lower respiratory diseases, and strokes.
 It is the 6th leading cause of death among U.S. adults, and 5th leading cause of death among adults age 65 years or older.
 In 2021, an estimated 5.8 million Americans aged 65 years or older had Alzheimer’s, and this number is projected to triple to 14 million by 2060.
 Currently, age is the best known risk factor for Alzheimer’s disease, but other factors such as genetics can also play a role in developing the disease.

-The Alzheimer’s Association compiled a list of 10 early signs and symptoms of Alzheimer’s.
+This Alzheimer’s Awareness Month, the Alzheimer’s Association compiled a list of 10 early signs and symptoms of Alzheimer’s.
 These include: (1) memory loss that disrupts daily life; (2) challenges in planning or problem solving; (3) difficulty completing familiar tasks; (4) confusion with time or place; (5) trouble understanding visual images and spatial relationships; (6) new problems with words in speaking or writing; (7) misplacing items and losing the ability to retrace steps; (8) decreased or poor judgment; (9) withdrawal from work or social activities; and (10) changes in mood and personality.
 Although some of these signs and symptoms can manifest in any aged person, the Alzheimer’s Association compares examples of Alzheimer’s and typical age-related changes to differentiate what may be signs of Alzheimer’s from what is normal.

 To illustrate the difference between Alzheimer’s and typical age-related changes, a typical age-related change could be making a poor decision once in a while, but a person with Alzheimer’s may show consistent poor judgment and decision making.
 Another typical age-related change could be sometimes forgetting which word to use, while someone who has Alzheimer’s may have difficulty having a conversation.
 The key difference to recognize is the frequency something occurs.
 It is normal for someone to make a poor decision, forget a word, or even miss a monthly payment; however, if this behavior persists, this could be a sign of the development of Alzheimer’s.